-So how can you get access to those handy machines, while learning the absolute minimum that you possibly can about anything to do with their magnificently baroque, obsolescent architecture?
+So how can you get usable labour from the these cathdrals of computing, while learning the absolute minimum that you possibly can about anything to do with their magnificently baroque, obsolescent architecture?

 hanythingondemand provides a set of scripts to easily set up an ad-hoc Hadoop cluster through PBS jobs.